 We first screened video recordings with VLC software (www.videolan.org), to locate and cut out video fragments with foraging visits of all focal birds.
 As a foraging visit we considered birds’ visit at the feeder area when it inserted the bill into a feeder at least once.
 For each visit (both at control and experimental phase) we established several crucial time-points (white and black circles on Fig. 1), with 0.1 seconds precision, using Cowlog software (Pastell 2016).
 Based on these time-points we calculated duration of events such as: latency to forage [the interval between appearance in the feeder area (usually hovering in front of the feeder) and the onset of foraging, i.e. distance a-b on Fig. 3]; foraging interval/s (e.g. distance b-c, Fig. 3; on average XX events); foraging break/s (e.g. distance c-d, Fig. 3; on average XX events); total foraging (distance b-e, Fig. 3) and total foraging visit (distance a-e, Fig. 3).
 For each visit we also noted which and how many times each of the three feeders were used by the focal bird.

 To further analyse birds behaviour we calculated three functional behaviours, likely to be related to three personality traits: exploration, risk-avoidance and arousal (Réale et al. 2007).
-As a proxy for explorative behaviour we utilized a standardized number of feeders - total number of various feeders (i.e. 1-3 feeders) used during the foraging visit divided by the total foraging duration.
-As a proxy for risk-avoidance we utilized latency to approach the feeder – as defined above (latency to forage, distance a-b on Fig. 3).
+As a proxy for exploratory behaviour we utilized a standardized number of feeders - total number of various feeders (i.e. 1-3 feeders) used during the foraging visit divided by the total foraging duration.
+As a proxy for risk-avoidance we used latency to approach the feeder – as defined above (latency to forage, distance a-b on Fig. 3).
 For both the parameters, we assumed that the higher the value, the stronger is the exhibited behaviour.

 As arousal we considered a total amount/range of movements at the feeder recorded during the total foraging time (distance b-e on Fig. 3), standardized by the number of feeder changes.
 For that we first processed the video recordings using Tracker software (physlets.org/tracker), which allowed to establish Cartesian coordinates of a bird position for each video frame.
 Then, we calculated coefficient of variance of bird movements based on the formula: sqrt((xj - xi)2 + (yj - yi)2), where xi,j and yi,j are Cartesian coordinates of the bird position in a focal i and previous j video frame.
-Since the birds movements could be biased by explorative behaviour, we standardized this coefficient dividing it by the number of feeder changes at given visit.
-We expected that the higher value of the coeficient, the higher arousal.
+Since the birds movements could be biased by exploratory behaviour, we standardized this coefficient dividing it by the number of feeder changes at given visit.
+We expected that the higher value of the coefficient, the higher arousal.

-Finally, we calculated foraging efficiency, which was the ratio of total duration of foraging (sum of all feeding intervals) and duration of the foraging visit.
+Finally, we calculated foraging efficiency, which was the ratio of total duration of foraging (sum of all feeding intervals) to the duration of the foraging visit.

 Data analysis.